-[Note: My story is not written to give the complete history of the Aunt Jemima character.
+[2 Notes: 1) My story is not written to give the complete history of the Aunt Jemima character.
 I’ve provided some links for you, if you’d like to do more reading.
 My story is about meeting a dynamic woman who portrayed Aunt Jemima, who happened to be a very loving and kind adult I met early in life.
-She had an impact upon me, due to the kindness she bestowed upon me that day.]
+She had an impact upon me, due to the kindness she bestowed upon me that day.

 In 1957, I was a little third grader at Yakima, Washington’s Hoover School.
 Yakima is a small town, located on the eastern, dry side of the Evergreen State.
 It was then, and is now, an agricultural community.
 To say the area offers a fertile environment for growing crops is a vast understatement.